-A: You will be provided with a lifejacket and helmet to wear while sailing but you may bring your own if you like as long as the lifejacket or PFD is approved by the Canadian Coast Guard.
+A: You will be provided with a lifejacket to wear while sailing but you may bring your own if you like as long as the lifejacket or PFD is approved by the Canadian Coast Guard.
 You will need to bring a lunch, snack(s) and drinks for every day, the last day of the course we normally have a celebratory potluck BBQ where we will provide hot dogs, buns and basic condiments and sailors and families are encouraged to bring salads, fruits, and other healthy snacks.

 Q: What is the helmet policy?

 A: We require children under the age of 16 to wear helmets unless a waiver is signed.
 Opti sailors and first time sailors are especially encouraged to wear a helmet even if they wish to have the waiver signed.

 A: Bicycle, skateboard, climbing, or kayaking hemets are the most commonly used.
 Expcect the helmet to get wet, and try to avoid helmets with decorative attachments.

 Q: Is there some sort of certificate or credential after completing a course?

 A: Depending on the specific course you are taking, sailors will be trained to the Sail Canada “CANSail” standard.
 During the course they will be evaluated on their acquisition of a spectrum of skills by qualified instructors.
 Upon completion of the course, sailors will receive a CANSail certificate appropriate to their progress.
 The CANSail program is nationally and internationally accredited.
 Having CANSail sailing levels can often be a pre-requisite for taking courses at other sailing schools and clubs, chartering and skippering sailing yachts, joining a dinghy race team (such as the CFSA Junior Sailing Team) and taking additional training camps, but also to become volunteer and certified sailing instructors down the road - a pretty sweet summer job!